Tjglynn45/Kings_County_Housing_Linear_Regression/README.md

 # Conclusion
-I repeated multiple linear regression models to get the best possible model for prediction using KBest and RFECV.
-The RFECV model gives me a RMSE under 194,521 and the R Square value of 91.
+I repeated multiple linear regression models to get the best possible model for prediction as well as used the KBest and RFECV feature.
+The original model gives me a RMSEof 156,729.
 I would look forward to trying to get an even lower RMSE model with a more accurate prediction.

 My github folder includes the CSVs for the Kings County Housing Data, Kings County Holdout Data.